[Click here for a PDF version of this document]

 All graphic elements, including diagrams and charts and graphs, must be submitted with the paper as .jpg, .gif, or .png files, and must be high-quality images of no less than 300 dpi and be at least 3.5 inches wide.

-Education plays an important role in the construction of our future society, and the academic success of the younger newcomers will be a requirement for a prosperous community.
-The 2012 Cambio de Colores Conference is interested in exploring educational issues, policies and practices that impact Latino and other immigrant learners of all ages.
-Special attention will be given to submissions that emphasize the experiences of Latinos and other newcomers in the Heartland – in comparison to coastal cities and states – as they become more important and prominent throughout this region of the U.S. The education committee would like to examine both the challenges that educational organizations may face in providing the best education for Latinos and all newcomers of varying immigration status, as well as their strengths and what they contribute to the educational system.
-Key educational research, policy and best practice topics include: the relationship of culture and achievement; English language learners; multicultural competencies in teacher training; implications of federal, state, and local statutes; parental involvement; after-school programs; measuring the impact of pre-school programs; effects of national and state policies on achievement; retention in high schools and universities; community education programs and resources; preparing for and access to post-secondary education; and programs in rural and urban school districts.
-Access to and success in higher education are also important topics, especially when comparing first and second generation newcomers.
+Education plays an important role in the construction of our future society, and the academic success of the younger newcomers will be a requirement for a prosperous community and country.
+The 2013 Cambio de Colores Conference is interested in presentations of Educational Research and Best Practices, which explore educational issues, policies and practices that impact Latino/a and other immigrant learners of all ages.
+Special attention will be given to submissions that emphasize the experiences of newcomers in the Heartland – in comparison to coastal cities and states – as they become more important and prominent throughout this region of the U.S. The education committee would like to examine both the challenges that educational institutions may face in providing the best education for Latino/as and newcomers of varying immigration statuses, as well as their strengths and what they contribute to the educational system.
+Examples of Educational Research and Best Practice topics include: the relationship of culture and achievement; English language learners; multicultural competencies in teacher training and practice; implications of federal, state, and local statutes on achievement; parental involvement; after-school programs; the impact of pre-school programs; high school and post-secondary education retention; community education programs and resources; preparing for and access to post-secondary education; and programs in rural and urban school districts.

 Involvement by Latinos and immigrants in entrepreneurial and economic development activities is key to the expansion of the regional economy and to the integration process by and into the receiving communities.
-Research on factors that hinder and/or promote their involvement in these essential activities is important to inform policy development, enhance service delivery, and provide additional support that takes into account the risk-taking and eager mindset that usually characterize migrant peoples, as well as how to better use the newcomers’ own cultural and social capital assets to further their success as entrepreneurs.
+Research on factors that hinder and/or promote their involvement and success in these critical activities is important to inform policy development, enhance service delivery, and provide additional support to individuals and communities.
+Also important is research that takes into account the risk-taking and eager mindset that usually characterize migrant peoples, as well as how to better use the newcomers’ own cultural and social capital assets to further their success as entrepreneurs.
 Comparative studies that take into account these issues will be of special interest, as well as workshops about best practices that could be applicable through the South and the Heartland.
+Public service agencies, advocates, or anyone working in the fields of workforce or economic development, among others, are encouraged to share their projects and best practices.
 On the opposite side, studies about the effects—negative or positive—of state immigration laws on the local economies and fiscal receipts will be very important to have a fuller picture of the impact of immigrants.